 According to a new study, the body’s natural reward systems may normalize within just a few months after opiate detoxification.
 The research suggests the brain and hormonal responses to pleasurable stimuli, disrupted by opiate abuse, begin returning to a normal state shortly after treatment.

 Opiate drugs stimulate the opioid system, which controls pain, reward, and addictive behaviors.
 In small doses, short courses of opiate drugs reduce pain and cause euphoria in very pleasurable ways.
 Large doses of opiates or continual opiate use cause overstimulation of the opioid system, especially in the brain’s reward centers.

 With continued use, opiates lose their ability to stimulate reward.
 In fact, the reward centers of the brain become less sensitive to any pleasurable stimuli.
 In time, the individual stops feeling fulfilled from the things that used to please him.
 Some of these things include food, hobbies, interpersonal relationships, and friendships.
 Eventually, the reward center ignores all pleasurable stimuli except for opiates.

 Recovery from opiate abuse is difficult, especially when an individual gains no sense of reward and pleasure after overcoming opiate detoxification and rehabilitation challenges.
-The stunted sense of reward greatly increases the risk of relapse.
+The stunted sense of reward dramatically increases the risk of relapse.
 Recovery specialists can hasten the opiate detoxification process and teach patients how to live without drugs.
 However, many scientists wondered if the opioid system and reward centers of the brain could recover.

 Opiate Detoxification Allows the Reward System to Heal Itself

 Researchers from Penn State University College of Medicine, Hershey, sought to find evidence of “physiological re-regulation” of the disrupted brain and hormonal responses to pleasurable drug- and nondrug-related stimuli.

 Scott C. Bunce, Ph.D., and colleagues published their findings in the Journal of Addiction Medicine, the American Society of Addiction Medicine’s official journal.
 The study examined two groups of seven patients in a residential treatment facility for opiate dependence.
 One group underwent medically assisted detoxification within the previous one to two weeks.
 Participants in the second group were in an extended care facility and were drug-free for two to three months.
 The scientist also created a control group to use as a comparison.